yaghuti/security_content_wiki/Splunk-Risk-Based-Analytics-(RBA).md

 ### Risk Object Tag

-Optional parameter for risk scoring meta-data associated to the detection.
-The `risk_object` field is the name of the risk object corresponding to the type of entity the risk is associated too.
+The field name to use as the risk_object in the display of the risk scores in Splunk Enterprise Security.
+The `risk_object` value is selected based of the associated Splunk search output in the detection and maps to the type of entity of interest in the search output.

 `risk_object`